nanvel/blog/2022/10/python3-stdlib.md

 `getpass` - securely prompt the user for a password or other secret value.

-`cmd` - framework for interactive, command-driven shell-style programs.
+`cmd` - a framework for interactive, command-driven shell-style programs.

 `shlex` - a parser for shell-style syntax.